Skip to Content

 This easy circular walk heads out of the car park and straight onto the tarmac and gravel path, which gently runs around the complete edge of the reservoir with only a small amount of elevation gain.

-You can also extend your walk further around to Yeoman Hey Reservoir or even higher through to Greenfield Reservoir and up onto Saddleworth Moor, The Trinnacle, as well as Dovestones Edge, offering terrific views across the reservoir and beyond into Greater Manchester.
+You can also extend your walk further around Yeoman Hey Reservoir or even higher through Greenfield Reservoir and up onto Saddleworth Moor, The Trinnacle, and Dovestones Edge, offering terrific views across the reservoir and beyond into Greater Manchester.

 View OS Map